How to Treat PCOS & Irregular Periods Naturally

 The best place to start is to chat with your GP about getting some blood tests done and perhaps an ultrasound.

-Once you have a copy of the results, you can find a fertility naturopath or herbalist in your area for some dietary and lifestyle advice along with a herbal and nutritional prescription.
-Herbal medicine and acupuncture go well together so it’s a good idea to also search for an acupuncturist who has an interest in fertility or hormonal conditions.
+Once you have a copy of the results, you can find a fertility naturopath or herbalist in your area.
+They may offer some dietary and lifestyle advice along with a herbal and nutritional prescription.
+Herbal medicine and acupuncture go well together.
+It's a good idea to also search for an acupuncturist who has an interest in fertility or hormonal conditions.

-If you are trying to conceive, a consultation with a fertility specialist is a good idea to work in conjunction with your complementary medicine practitioners.
+If you are trying to conceive, a consultation with a fertility specialist is a good idea.
+This can be done in conjunction with your complementary medicine practitioners.